-FINANCIAL AID WARNING, SUSPENSION AND PROBATION FOR BACHELOR'S DEGREES
+FINANCIAL AID WARNING, SUSPENSION and PROBATION

 A student failing to meet SAP standards (either measurement) for the first time at the end of any semester will be placed on financial aid warning for the following semester, during which time the student remains eligible to receive student financial aid.
 After being placed on financial aid warning, if the student is still not meeting SAP at the end of the following semester, the student will be placed on financial aid suspension and will NOT be eligible to receive federal, state, and institutional financial aid for the subsequent semesters until the student achieves satisfactory academic progress.
 This means the student will have to bear the full cost of attendance without financial aid until the student achieves satisfactory academic progress.
-A student not meeting the SAP requirements must meet with his or her advisor to determine whether courses need to be repeated and /or the course load needs to be reduced.
+A student not meeting the SAP requirements must meet with his or her advisor to determine whether courses need to be repeated and/or the course load needs to be reduced.
 At the end of the semester of financial aid warning, if a student is placed on financial aid suspension for not achieving Satisfactory Academic Progress due to extenuating circumstances, the student may appeal in writing to the Office of Financial Aid for an additional semester of financial aid probation (see Appeals Process below).
-For information about financial aid warning, suspension, and probation for the Master of Arts in Theology, see the Graduate Catalog.